For many people, the answer is yes—but these strategies could help you minimize the hit on your retirement income

 Merrill, its affiliates, and financial advisors do not provide legal, tax or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.

 AFTER YEARS OF PLANNING for that perfect retirement—diligently investing their money, drawing up detailed budgets and wisely investing assets—many investors continue to miss one important detail: As much as 85% of your Social Security income could be subject to federal (and possibly state) income taxes.
-“That can be a real shock when people collect their first check,” says Bill Hunter, Director, Retirement Client Experience Strategy at Bank of America.
+“That can be a real shock when people begin collecting benefits,” says Ben Storey, director, Retirement Thought Leadership, Bank of America.

 How much of your Social Security income is subject to tax depends on a variety of factors, including your federal income tax filing status and your modified adjusted gross income.
 But with a little up-front planning, which can include everything from rebalancing your portfolio to structuring certain transactions (such as the sale of a home or a business) in the right way, you may reduce the possibility of taxes derailing your plans.

 How Taxes Are Calculated